Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 Geotab recommends that all partners who develop their own IOX Add-ons ensure they have the ability to remotely update their firmware.
 This can be accomplished by sending an update to the IOX Add-on using the MIME passthrough messages.

 ### Serial Number
 Each custom IOX is assigned a 4 byte Serial Number by the integrators, similar to each car having its own VIN.
 The 2 Most Significant Bytes of the Serial Number shall also be reported in bytes 3 and 4 of the Poll Response (0x02).
 The 2 Least Significant Bytes are used for differentiating each IOX which exists on the same CAN bus (attached to the same GO device) when the GO device is sending messages targeted for a specific IOX.
-In other words, the 2 LSB serve as the Destination ID, and is included in bits 15 - 0 of the Arbitration ID.
+In other words, the 2 LSB serve as the Address ID, and is included in bits 15 - 0 of the Arbitration ID.

-Integrators are free to leverage any mechanism to assign a Serial Number to each of their IOXs.
-For new serial number creation, we recommend the following steps:
+Integrators are free to leverage any mechanism for the Serial Number assignment to each individual IOX, but Geotab recommends following the process outlined below:
 1. Generate a random 4 byte value.
 2. Make sure that the 2 LSBs are not equal to '0000'.
 3. Make sure that you do not already have this value stored in your database of existing serial numbers.